 Relationships and sex education at St Joseph's is found in elements of personal, social, health, emotional and citizenship education.
-It is also taught directly through aspects of the formal taught curriculum and through the recommended programme of study for Catholic schools for PSHE.
-This will be a progressive scheme of work that supports the Religious Education, and Science curricula taught within the school.
+It is also taught directly through aspects of the formal taught curriculum and through the recommended programme of study for Catholic schools for Sex and Relationship Education - 'A Journey in Love'.
+This has been written as a progressive scheme of work that supports the Religious Education, PSHE and Science curricula taught within the school.